CKBX: History

-The station's license was issued on December 15, 1970 to Cariboo Broadcasters Ltd., which owned several other stations.
-The license permits Cariboo to operate a new AM radio station at 100 Mile House.
+The station's license was issued on December 15, 1970, to Cariboo Broadcasters Ltd., which owned several other stations.
+The license permitted Cariboo to operate a new AM radio station at 100 Mile House.
 It was allotted a frequency of 1240 kHz with a transmission power of 250 watts.
 Cariboo Broadcasters launched the station in 1971.

 In 1975, approval was granted for the station to increase its daytime transmission power from 250 to 1,000 watts.

 On October 9, 1985, the CRTC permitted Cariboo to change CKBX's frequency from to 840 kHz and increase the nighttime power from 250 watts to 500 watts.

-On October 4, 2004 at 8:00am, CKBX changed is branding from Wild Country to The Wolf, playing modern country and southern rock music.
+On October 4, 2004 at 8:00am, CKBX changed its branding from Wild Country to The Wolf, playing modern country and southern rock music.

 In 2005, Cariboo Broadcasters was acquired by the Vista Broadcast Group.

 In 2008, CKBX was converted to a stand-alone radio station serving 100 Mile House and area, becoming Country 840.